gentee/eonza-docs/en/index.md

       </div>
       </div>
 ---
-# Software for script management
+# Eonza is a program for creating and managing scripts

 Free, open source cross-platform program for working with scripts and automating actions on the computer.